m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 In my particular case the source files are in a NAS that is mounted locally through CIFS.
 The NAS goes to sleep at midnight and, when the backup is still running, duplicity fails.
-That should not be a problem because duplicity knows how to resume a backup.
+That was expected and should not be a problem because duplicity has support resume a backup.
 Nevertheless it so happens that version 0.6.18 (included in Rasbian Wheezy) has a bug and the restart is not so great.
-After the a full backup of 200GB, that took a couple of days and a couple of restarts, the next incremental backup uploaded almost 100GB.
-Not a good signal because no file was changed in the source location.
+For example, after a full backup of 200GB, which took a couple of days and experienced a few restarts, the next incremental backup uploaded almost 100GB.
+Not a good signal, since no file was changed in the source location.

 So, next stop, upgrade.
 There is a version 0.6.24 in the Raspbian repositories under the Jessie distribution.
 Instead of adding the distribution to the `sources.list` I've just downloaded the package and installed it directly.
 All the dependencies are satisfied so no problem there.
-Using that new version I've run a few tests just to find out that this version has another bug.
-When a system error is encountered duplicity does not exit completely because a GPG process is left hanging.
+Using that new version I've run a few tests just to find out that, although the restarts seem to work, this version has another bug.
+When a system error is encountered duplicity does not exit completely because a GPG process is left hanging and this forced me to kill the process by hand.

-This problem does not seem known and there is not more recent package to try so hard luck.
+This problem does not seemed known and there is not more recent package to try so hard luck.
 I found [duplicity's page at Launchpad][7] and checked that the last source version (0.6.25) had no bug-fix for that error.
-So bug [#1395341][8] was opened.
-While I was exploring Launchpad and duplicity's source code I decided to give it a try and fix the bug.
-After learning the basics of Bazaar and installing the required dependencies in a virtual machine it turned out to be simple to spot and fix resulting in [a patch][9], [a branch][10], and [a merge proposal][11] which, by the way, was eventually accepted and is added to both [0.6][12] and [0.7][13] branches.
+That lead to the creation of and account and opening bug [#1395341][8].
+While I was exploring Launchpad and the source code for duplicity, I decided to give it a try in fixing the bug.
+After learning the basics of Bazaar and installing the required dependencies, in a virtual machine, the bug turned out to be simple to spot and fix.
+This resulted in [a patch][9], [a branch][10], and [a merge proposal][11] which, by the way, was eventually accepted and is added to both [0.6][12] and [0.7][13] branches.
 Woo hoo!

-Looking at the packages we can see that the next Ubuntu release will include version 0.6.23 of duplicity so it will take a while before 0.6.26 or 0.7 are included in a stable Debian release.
+Looking at the packages we can see that the next Ubuntu release will include version 0.6.23 of duplicity which means it will take a while before 0.6.26 or 0.7 are included in a stable (or event testing) Debian release.
 The alternative is to download the 0.6.25 tarball, apply the patch, install the required build tools, build duplicity from source and use the custom version by setting `PATH` and `PYTHONPATH`.
+It's actually simpler than it looked at first despite the fact you have to bring development tools into the system.

 {% highlight bash %}
 $ sudo apt-get install gcc patch librsync-dev python-dev